C-574/PhotonVM/docs/manual/integration-guide.md

 Now the call needs to be registered with an instance of the VM.
 To do this a group ID and function ID is required.

-* **Group ID**: Used to group a number of functions together (mostly for organisation purposes).
+* **Group ID**: Used to group a number of functions together (mostly for organizational purposes).
 A group can contain up to 256 different functions.
 Ranges from [0, 15]
 * **Function ID**: Defines the index of the function in a specific group.
 Ranges from [0, 255]

 Up to *4096* functions can be registered at the same time (total of all groups) and all can be callable via the byte-code.
 This number can be adjusted if fewer functions are used by the byte code.